xuy/pyipopt/README.md

 	nlp.solve(...)
 	nlp.close()

-You can also check src/example.py to see how to use PyIpopt.
+You can also check out hs071.py to see how to use PyIpopt.

+PyIpopt as a module comes with docstring.
+You can poke around it by using Python's $help()$ command.

 Testing
 -------